“Take care of the fish and the fishing will take care of itself”. This simple idea launched in 1959 and it inspires us still.

 As it marked its 50th birthday in 2009, Trout Unlimited can take great pride in its accomplishments as a steward of and advocate for America’s trout and salmon and their watershed, said Trout Unlimited CEO Charles Gauvin.
 This occasion is as much about envisioning the future as it is about celebrating the past, so as we toast the organizations accomplishments, we must remind ourselves of the need to preserve in realizing the promise inherent in the TU mission.

-The Collegiate Peaks Anglers Chapter was chartered in 1985 and celebrated its 25th anniversary in 2010.
+The Collegiate Peaks Anglers Chapter was chartered in 1985 and celebrated its 30th anniversary in 2015.
 Fred Rasmussen and Vern Rutherford got together to get this chapter rolling.
 Many of the founding members are still active and carrying out the TU mission.
 We accomplished our first stream improvement project within the first month of existence and have been hard at work since.
-Started with 35 people, the chapter now boasts almost 300 members.
+Started with 35 people, the chapter now boasts over 300 members.
 This chapter has won numerous state and national Trout Unlimited awards and our projects have garnered many state and federal awards as well.

 TU’s mission is to conserve, protect, and restore the coldwater fisheries and their watersheds in the United States.